soupi/learn-haskell-blog-generator/src/03-html/01-html_content.md

 We'd like to be able to write different HTML pages without having to write the whole structure of HTML and body tags over and over again.
 We can do that with functions.

-To define a function, we create a definition like we saw previously and add the argument names after the name and before the equals sign (`=`).
+To define a function, we create a definition as we saw previously and add the argument names after the name and before the equals sign (`=`).
 So a function definition has the following form: